zahidmgsk/bug_reports/README.md

 To submit a feature request, please follow these steps:
 1. Go to the "Issues" tab of this repository.
 2. Click on "New Issue" and select the "Feature Request" template.
-3. Clearly describe the feature you would like to see in BlissRoms and provide any supporting information or examples.
+3. Clearly describe the feature you would like to see in ZEE_Roms and provide any supporting information or examples.
 4. Consider the feasibility and compatibility of the feature with ZEE_Roms.
 5. Be open to feedback and discussions from the development team and other users.